 Life Extension’s two -part, amino acid chelated selenium complex is great for aging thanks to the complementary bioavailability benefits offered by providing two forms of this trace mineral instead of just one.
 The dosage is solid, and the supplement design is very clean, too.

 Selenium supplements are especially beneficial for individuals who have tested low in selenium, or is from a country whose soil is depleted in selenium.
 It also great for men who are looking to optimize their testosterone and sperm production.

 Selenium may also benefit older people as it helps reduce chronic inflammation, which can play a role in preventing neurodegenerative diseases.
 Special populations should speak to a doctor before starting a supplement regimen containing selenium, as it may not be appropriate for them.

-There are 4 main types of selenium supplements to consider: Selenium sulfide, Sodium selenite, selenium-enriched yeast, and selenomethionine.
-Of the 4 options, the last two are preferred because they are organically derived.
+There are four main types of selenium supplements to consider: Selenium sulfide, Sodium selenite, selenium-enriched yeast, and selenomethionine.
+Of the four options, the last two are preferred because they are organically derived.
 Inorganic forms of selenium are easily removed by the kidneys and do not provide adequate benefits.
 Organic forms that are protein-bound are better absorbed and used in the body, making them the optimal choice.
 As such, the top products on our list, like Thorne Research Selenium, came from organic sources.

 We also looked at other included ingredients.
 Products that were free of additives and fillers, like Pure Encapsulations, were rewarded.
 Other supplements, like Dr. Mercola, that included complementary ingredients such as zinc, ranked higher for providing a more well-rounded supplement.